-We next investigated whether muscle-specific gene expression profiles, not explained by cell type composition, could also be found in our dataset.
-To this end, we determined the differentially expressed genes (DEGs) in every pairwise comparison (Supplementary Figure S4A, Supplementary Table S3).
-The DEGs that were driven by differences in cell type composition were excluded (Pearson’s R > 0.5 between gene expression levels and the eigenvector of any cell type).
-The proportion of DEGs that were not driven by cell type composition but discriminated each pair of muscles are shown in Figure 5A.
-The muscles clustered in a similar way as was observed in the cell type composition analysis: GR, STM, and STD (G1), RF, VL, and VM (G2), and GL (G3) (Figure 5A).(Vitting-Seerup and Sandelin 2019)
+We next investigated whether muscle-specific gene and transcript expression profiles, not explained by cell type composition, could also be found in our dataset.
+To this end, we determined the differentially expressed genes (DEGs)(Figure 5—figure supplement 1A, Supplementary File 3) and the differentially expressed transcripts (DETs) (Figure 5—figure supplement 1B, Supplementary File 4) for every pairwise comparison.
+DEGs that were driven by differences in cell type composition were excluded (Pearson’s R > 0.5 between gene expression levels and the eigenvector of any cell type).
+Similarly, the transcripts originating from genes related to differences in cell type composition were excluded from the list of DETs.
+The proportion of DEGs and DETs that were not driven by cell type composition but discriminated each pair of muscles are shown in Figure 5A and Figure 5B, respectively.
+The muscles clustered in a similar way as was observed in the cell type composition analysis: GR, STM, and STD (G1), RF, VL, and VM (G2), and GL (G3) (Figure 5A-B).

+We then investigated the transcript usage differences in each pair of muscles using the IsoformSwitchAnalyzeR algorithm (Vitting-Seerup and Sandelin 2019).
+We found a total of 79 genes with at least one transcript usage difference in any pairwise comparison of muscles (Figure 5—figure supplement 1C, Supplementary File 5).
+Out of 79 significant genes, 14 were excluded as they were related to the differences in cell type composition (Figure 5—figure supplement 2).
+Figure 5C shows the number of genes with significant transcript usage differences in each pair of muscles.
+The limited number of genes with significant transcript usage differences compare to DEGs and DETs analyses could be, because we could not account for the individual effect in this analysis in the same as for the DEG and DET analyses.

 To further study muscle-specific expression profiles, we applied weighted gene co-expression network analysis (WGCNA).
-We identified 35 modules of co-expressed genes (Supplementary Table S4).
+We identified 34 modules of co-expressed genes (Supplementary File 6).
 For each module, we calculated the module eigengene (ME) that represents gene expression levels of the genes in the module.
-We then implemented a pairwise comparison to find modules showing significant differences in every pairwise comparison (Supplementary Figure S4B-C).
-Out of the 35 modules, 27 showed a difference between at least two muscles (module size range: 38-1,459; containing 10,695 genes in total).
-Nine out of the 27 muscle-related modules had at least five genes marking a specific cell type and were therefore defined as modules driven by differences in cell type composition and were not considered for further analysis (Supplementary Figure S4D).
-Figure 5B shows the remaining modules that were not driven by cell type composition, nevertheless distinguished pairs of muscles.
-We then plotted the mean eigenvalues of muscle-related modules in a heatmap (Figure 5C) to determine the clustering of muscles based on the expression patterns of genes in the modules.
-The WGCNA-based clustering was consistent with the cell type composition and differential expression groups (Figure 5C).
-In total, seven out of the 18 muscle-related modules demonstrated higher expression levels in G1, four modules had higher expression in G2 and G3, and three modules demonstrated higher expression levels in G3 only (Figure 5C).
-In addition, although none of the modules showed distinct expression patterns between muscles in G2 and between ST and GR, M.21 module showed higher expression levels in STM than STD (Supplementary Figure S4C).
+We then implemented a pairwise comparison to find modules showing significant differences in every pairwise comparison (Figure 5—figure supplement 1D, Figure 5—figure supplement 3A).
+Out of the 34 modules, 27 showed a difference between at least two muscles (module size range: 38-1,459; containing 10,695 genes in total).
+Nine out of the 27 muscle-related modules had at least five genes marking a specific cell type and were therefore defined as modules driven by differences in cell type composition and were not considered for further analysis (Figure 5—figure supplement 3B).
+Figure 5D shows the remaining modules that were not driven by cell type composition, nevertheless distinguished pairs of muscles.
+We then plotted the mean eigenvalues of muscle-related modules in a heatmap (Figure 5E) to determine the clustering of muscles based on the expression patterns of genes in the modules.
+The WGCNA-based clustering was consistent with the cell type composition and differential expression groups (Figure 5E).
+In total, seven out of the 18 muscle-related modules demonstrated higher expression levels in G1, four modules had higher expression in G2 and G3, and three modules demonstrated higher expression levels in G3 only (Figure 5E).
+In addition, although none of the modules showed distinct expression patterns between muscles in G2 and between ST and GR, M.21 module showed higher expression levels in STM than STD ( Figure 5—figure supplement 3A).